Parth-Boghani/HeartWise/README.md

 # HeartWise
 I created the cutting-edge programme HeartWise, which is hosted on GitHub and gives users the ability to estimate their risk of developing heart disease.
+It analyses personal health data using machine learning algorithms to offer preemptive insights.
+Its user-friendly interface enables independent health assessment by bridging medical complexity and individual understanding.
+Join me on GitHub as I promote heart health with cutting-edge technologies.